Prison term for Rantoul man who wrote bad checks

 Shannon Sabol, 40, whose last known address was on Eastview Drive, pleaded guilty in July before Judge Roger Webber to deceptive practices, admitting that on Sept.
 25, 2019, he wrote two checks at one of the Casey’s stores in Rantoul on a bank account that had been closed.

 Sabol was on parole at the time for a domestic battery case.
-Because of prior convictions, he faced an extended prison term of up to six years.
+Because of his record, he faced up to six years in prison.

 To aggravate Sabol’s sentence, Assistant State’s Attorney Joel Fletcher had Champaign County Street Crimes Task Force officer Lance Carpenter testify Tuesday about finding 15 grams of a white powder in Sabol’s Rantoul home during a parole compliance check on Jan.
 13.